vuesence/vue-faq/docs/en/backend/protocols.md

 It gives order, clarity, rigor and at the same time flexibility.
 It greatly simplifies and makes code understandable both on the frontend and backend.

+In addition, JSON-RPC is the de facto standard for Web 3.0 communications.

-A variant of TypeScript implementation of frontend api service on JSON-RPC - [here](https://github.com/vuesence/utilities/blob/main/src/services/json-rpc/jsonrpc.ts).
+A variant of TypeScript implementation of frontend api service on JSON-RPC - [here](https://github.com/vuesence/vue-webapp/blob/main/src/services/api/jsonrpc.ts).

 When using `JSON-RPC`, switching to `WebSockets` or other transport protocols will not cause any difficulties due to the unification of the message format.